jcaldani/Cat/README.md

 # WGProject
-Updated project used to test out CSS, HTML and JS features.
+Very small project used to test out CSS, HTML and JS features